timo-oster/tensor-lines/README.md

 ## Components

-### parallel_eigenvectors
+### tensor_lines
 Main program.
-Computes parallel eigenvectors on a VTK Unstructured grid file.
+Computes feature lines on a VTK Unstructured grid file.
-Execute `parallel_eigenvectors -h` for valid command line options.
-Input file needs to be in VTK legacy format with two different PointData tensors (arrays with 9 components containing 3x3 tensor in row-major order).
+Execute `tensor_lines -h` for valid command line options.
+Input file needs to be in VTK legacy format with tensors as point data (arrays with 9 components containing 3x3 tensor in row-major order).

-The main algorithm is implemented in `src/ParallelEigenvectors.cc` and does not depend on VTK.
-A VTK filter using the algorithm to find PEV points on tetrahedral cell faces and connecting them to lines is implemented in `src/vtkParallelEigenvectors.cc`.
+The main algorithm is implemented in `src/TensorLines.cc` and does not depend on VTK.
+A VTK filter using the algorithm to find intersections of feature lines with tetrahedral cell faces and connecting them to lines is implemented in
+`src/vtkTensorLines.cc`.

 ### generate_tet_dataset
 Small tool to generate example datasets of a linear tensor field.
 Execute